‘Days Of Our Lives’ Spoilers: EJ DiMera Returning To Salem In Shocking Recast?

 While many Days of Our Lives fans would love to have the character of EJ DiMera back, even if James Scott is no longer portraying him, there are many questions that would need to be answered within that storyline.

-EJ returning to Salem without his wife Sami and their children seems strange.
+EJ returning to Salem without his wife and their children seems strange.
 DOOL viewers know that EJ loves his children more than anything in the world, and living without them doesn’t seem like something he would be willing to do.
 While fans are hoping that an EJ return would also mean that Alison Sweeney could come back to reprise her role as his wife, Sami Brady, that seems like a long shot.
-The soap would either have to explain Sami and EJ’s separation, or recast Sami as well.
-However, the biggest question the show would have to answer is how EJ is still alive, and what he’s been doing in the years since his supposed death.
+The soap would either have to explain Sami and EJ’s separation or recast Sami as well.
+However, the biggest questions the show would have to answer are how EJ is still alive and what he’s been doing in the years since his supposed death.

 Meanwhile, EJ could return to Salem to find that things are very different than they were before he left.
 His father, Stefano DiMera, is dead and gone, and Chad is currently running DiMera Enterprises, while working with Kate Roberts, one of EJ’s former enemies.
 The DiMera family has also been at war with Deimos Kiriakis, but since it’s been revealed that Deimos is about to depart the show, that storyline may be over before an EJ return could happen.